Accounts Receivable Financing

 Merchant Cash Advance: Product Overview

-• Payments: Fixed percentage Splits from future card batches
+• Payments: A set percentage Split from future credit card processing batches.

-• Documentation: Reduced, low Doc.
-1-page application, 3 months bank statements, and 3 months merchant processing statements.
+• Documentation: 1-page application, 3 months bank statements, and 3 months merchant processing statements.

 4. Business Cash Advance